jic48-rutgers/FitDB/docs/FRD.md

 ### Other Assumptions
 - Schema supports multi-gym in future phases.
-- AWS optional for prod; dev uses Docker Compose
+- AWS optional for production

 ## 8. Success Metrics
 - demoable booking with audit proof